20 Breathtaking Fall Hikes to Take in the Hudson Valley

 View from Mount Beacon Fire Tower / Photo by Sabrina Sucato

 Mount Beacon is without a doubt the most popular hike in all of Dutchess County.
-It offers 15 acres of Hudson Valley history, with the Mount Beacon fire tower and the Beacon Incline Railway as local icons in the region.
+The once bustling ski mountain offers 15 acres of Hudson Valley history, with the Mount Beacon fire tower and the Beacon Incline Railway as local icons in the region.
 You can stop at multiple observation platforms, climb to the top of the fire tower, and even take a trail over to the Fishkill Ridge Conversation Area.
 Or, you could keep your Hudson Valley hiking brief and spend time exploring Beacon’s lively Main Street.

 Greene County